Home > Living > 18 Summer Activities for Kids to Keep Them Entertained

 Tie-dye is basically the unofficial uniform of summer (along with bug spray and sunscreen, of course!), so making your own tees is a great way to kick off the season.
 Invite kids to choose the colors and twirl their own designs for a look that is as unique as they are.

-Vacations are fun, but they’re also a lot of work for the adults in the group (hi, it’s us!)
-This summer, take some of the pressure off and keep things close to home with a campout in the backyard.
-Set up a tent, start a fire, toast some s’mores, and go inside to use the bathroom whenever you need.
+Vacations are fun, but they’re also a lot of work for the adults to plan for.
+This summer, take some of the pressure off and keep things close to home with a campout in the backyard (or even the living room!).
+Set up a tent, start a fire in the fireplace or outdoor fire pit, make some s’mores, and go inside to use the bathroom whenever you need.

 Take inspiration from Memorial Day and the Fourth of July and host your own parade through the streets of your neighborhood.
 Start by encouraging your kiddos (and any neighborhood children) to deck out their bikes with balloons, bells, streamers, and other accessories.
 From there, they can pedal through the neighborhood to enjoy their moment in the spotlight.